josh-collinsworth/joco-sveltekit/src/routes/blog/8-student-portfolio-mistakes.md

 updated: "2021-01-19"
 categories:
   - "design"
-  - "thoughts-and-advice"
+  - "opinion"
 coverImage: "Negative-Space.png"
 coverWidth: 4
 coverHeight: 3
 excerpt: Consider this post a guide on how to avoid the most common mistakes young designers make when assembling their portfolios.
 ---
 <script>
-  import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte'
+  import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'
 </script>